8 Best Business Community Platforms in 2026 (I Tested Them All)

 Best For: Creators, course sellers, and coaches who already use Kajabi and want to add a community component without extra software.

 Kajabi Communities is Kajabi’s upgraded community system, built to give creators a simple way to add discussions, groups, challenges, and engagement features directly inside their existing Kajabi ecosystem.
+In 2026, Kajabi has enhanced its community tools with AI-powered content suggestions and improved mobile experiences.
 If your business already runs on Kajabi—courses, funnels, emails, payments—adding your community inside the same platform is the biggest advantage.

 When I tested Kajabi Communities, I found it to be a clean and organized solution.
 It doesn’t compete with Circle or Mighty Networks in terms of customization, but it integrates seamlessly with Kajabi’s course builder, automations, and payment system.